jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

 1. In the "SQL Database" blade, enter "Northwind" (without quotation marks) as the database name.
 Select **Create new** under **Resource group** and name the resource group "SQLDatabaseResourceGroup."
 Leave **Select source** set to **Blank database** and click **Server - Configure required settings**.

-	> Using the name "Northwind" for your database is required for the exercises in this lab.

     ![Configuring an Azure SQL Database](Images/portal-select-server-blade.png)

     _Configuring an Azure SQL Database_

 1. Click **Create a new server**.
 In the "New Server" blade, enter a unique name for **Server name** and make sure a green check mark appears next to it.
 (You can only use numbers and lowercase letters since the name becomes part of a DNS name.)
 Specify "sqladmin" as the user name and "Password_1" as the password.
 Select the location nearest you, and then click the **Select** button.

     ![Creating a database server](Images/portal-create-new-server.png)

     _Creating a database server_